 MOLMED-304B.
 RESEARCH IN MOLMED-NUTRITIONAL & METABOLIC MECHANISMS OF CHRONIC DISEASES.
-Program Director: David Hsu, MD, PhD.
 This interdepartmental study program is designed to provide third year medical students with an in-depth basic science or translational research experience in nutritional and metabolic mechanisms involved in the pathogenesis of chronic diseases.
-Faculty in the study program are engaged in investigating fundamental nutritional and metabolic regulatory mechanisms, including application of comprehensive metabolic analysis tools ("metabolomics") for the diagnosis and treatment of individuals with chronic diseases.
+Faculty in the study program is engaged in investigating fundamental nutritional and metabolic regulatory mechanisms, including application of comprehensive metabolic analysis tools ("metabolomics") for the diagnosis and treatment of individuals with chronic diseases.
 Faculty members in this study track come from numerous departments, including Biochemistry, Cell Biology, Medicine, Microbiology and Medical Genetics, Pathology, and Pharmacology and Cancer Biology.
 Students who elect this study program undertake a research project in a laboratory under the guidance of a faculty preceptor and participate in appropriate seminar series.
 In addition, with the permission of their mentor and study program director, students may take course work each term to complement their research interests.
 Due to the wide range of research opportunities available, course work is individually tailored to the interests of the student by the faculty preceptor.
-FACULTY: Nancie McIver, MD; PhD; Larry Gene Moss, MD; Deborah Marie Muoio, PhD; and Jeffrey Rathmell, PhD
+FACULTY: Nancie MacIver, MD, PhD; Larry Moss, MD; Deborah Muoio, PhD; Jeffery Rathmell, PhD

 MOLMED-305B.
 RESEARCH IN MOLMED-TRANSLATIONAL PHRAMACOLOGY.

-Program Co-Directors: J. Victor Nadler, PhD; Robert Noveck, MD, PhD.
+Study Program Co-Directors, J. Victor Nadler, PhD, Robert Noveck, MD, PhD

 This interdepartmental study program is designed to provide third year medical students with an in-depth translational research experience in drug development and early-stage clinical drug testing.
-Faculty in the study program either are or have been engaged in preclinical drug development or in Phase I/IIA clinical testing.
+Faculty in the study program either is, or has been engaged in preclinical drug development or in Phase I/IIA clinical testing.
 The program is directed at students potentially interested in making drug development a component of their future career.
 Faculty members in this study track come from numerous departments, including Pharmacology and Cancer Biology, Neurobiology, Medicine, Pediatrics, Radiation Oncology, Anesthesiology, Radiology, Surgery, and Biomedical Engineering.
-Students who elect this study program either undertake a research project in a laboratory under the guidance of a faculty preceptor or design and execute a component of a Phase I/IIA clinical trial.
+Students who elect this study program either undertake a research project in a laboratory under the guidance of a faculty preceptor or design or execute a component of a Phase I/IIA clinical trial.
 Students are expected to view the Principles of Clinical Pharmacology course offered online by the NIH Clinical Center and to participate in presentations and discussions of issues discussed in this course as their time permits.
 In addition, with the permission of their mentor and study program director, students may take course work each term to complement their research interests.
 Due to the wide range of research opportunities available, course work is individually tailored to the interests of the student by the faculty preceptor.
-FACULTY: Ines Batinic-Haberle, PhD; Richard Clinton Becker, MD; Daniel Kelly Benjamin, MD, PhD, MPH; Timothy Arthur James Haystead, PhD; Christopher Dale Kontos, MD; Sally A. Kornbluth, PhD; Madan Mohan Kwatra, PhD; Daniel Todd Laskowitz, MD; Robert J. Lefkowitz, MD; Kam W Leong, PhD; Donald Patrick McDonnell,
+FACULTY: Ines Batinic-Haberle PhD; Oren Becher, MD; Daniel K. Benjamin, MD, PhD, MPH; Christopher Kontos, MD; Sally Kornbluth, PhD; Madan Kwatra, PhD; Daniel Todd Laskowitz, MD; Robert J. Lefkowitz, MD; Kam Leong, PhD; James McNamara, MD; Paul Mosca, MD; Edward Patz, MD; Edward Patz, MD; John Howard Sampson, MD, PhD; Bruce Sullenger, PhD; Emmanuel B. Walter, MD, MHS; David S. Warner, MD